Lester Quiñones

-Lester Quiñones (/kɪnˈjoʊnɛz/ kin-YOH-nez; born November 16, 2000) is a Dominican-American professional basketball player for the Osceola Magic of the NBA G League.
+Lester Quiñones (/kɪnˈjoʊnɛz/ kin-YOH-nez; born November 16, 2000) is a Salvadoran-Dominican-American professional basketball player for the Osceola Magic of the NBA G League.
 He attended St. Benedict's Preparatory School and played a postgraduate season at IMG Academy.
 He then played college basketball for the Memphis Tigers.

 Early life and high school career

 Quiñones grew up in Brentwood, New York and started playing basketball in sixth grade.
 In his first two years of high school, he attended Brentwood High School.
 As a junior, Quiñones transferred to Upper Room Christian School in Dix Hills, New York and averaged 19.3 points per game.
 He was named to the 2017 Long Island Basketball honor roll.

 For his senior season, Quiñones moved to St. Benedict's Preparatory School in Newark, New Jersey.
 He joined a nationally ranked basketball program and became teammates with five-star recruit Precious Achiuwa.
 On January 7, 2018, Quiñones scored a game-high 23 points in a win over Hudson Catholic Regional High School, the number one team in the NJ.com Top 20 poll.
 He helped his team to a 28–2 record and a top 10 national ranking by MaxPreps.
 In the summer, Quiñones played for New Heights alongside Achiuwa, averaging 15.2 points and 4.7 rebounds on the Under Armour Association (UAA) circuit.

 Entering the 2018–19 season, he transferred to IMG Academy, a prep school in Bradenton, Florida with a successful basketball program, joining the postgraduate team.
 Quiñones averaged 24 points, nine rebounds, and six assists per game, shooting 38 percent on three-pointers.